MukeshJaiswal01/Union/README.md

 # UNION

  ## Hack the rainbow project

-    A Tanda is a rotating saving scheme where each person pays into a pot, and then one person per month receives the sum total.
+ ####   UNION is a rotating saving scheme where each person pays into a pot, and then one person per month receives the sum total.
-    These are used in Latin America for communities to   support each other.
-This could be done with existing ERC-20 tokens of Ethereum, and nep21 token of Near using rainbow bridge.
+ ####   These are used in Latin America for communities to   support each other.
+This could be done with existing ERC-20 tokens of Ethereum,
+ ####    and nep21 token of Near using rainbow bridge.

 #### steps for the implementaion of code